decretist/Dissertation/Chapter4/chapter4.markdown

     return (xy_sum - n * x_bar * y_bar) / (x_squared_sum - n * x_bar ** 2)
 ```

-[39] The vertical bands toward the upper-left hand corner of the
-plot---which also appear in Zipf's 1935 figures---require some
-interpretation.
-There can be a range of values for numbers of occurrence
-(b) for which only one value for number of words (a) has that number of
-occurrence.
-There are 62 cases in the *dicta* from Gratian's *Decretum*
-in which only a single word (a = 1) has a given number of occurrences
-(b).
-For example, only one word, *potest*, has 143 occurrences, and only
-one word, *in*, has 2,187 occurrences.
-The upper-left-most vertical band
-represents all 62 of the words for which only a single word (a = 1) has
-a particular value for the number of occurrences (b).
-Similarly, the
-next vertical band to the right represents all of the words for which
-only two words (a = 2) have particular values for the number of
-occurrences (b).

-[40] John Burrows, “Questions of Authorship: Attribution and Beyond: A
+[39] John Burrows, “Questions of Authorship: Attribution and Beyond: A
 Lecture Delivered on the Occasion of the Roberto Busa Award ACH-ALLC
 2001, New York,” *Computers and the Humanities* 37, no. 1 (February
 2003): 5–32; and John Burrows, “‘Delta’: A Measure of Stylistic
 Difference and a Guide to Likely Authorship,” *Literary and Linguistic
 Computing* 17, no. 3 (September 2002): 267–87.

-[41] Most notably Argamon's Delta, see Shlomo Argamon, “Interpreting
+[40] Most notably Argamon's Delta, see Shlomo Argamon, “Interpreting
 Burrows’s Delta: Geometric and Probabilistic Foundations,” *Literary and
 Linguistic Computing* 23, no. 2 (June 2008): 131–47.
 For an overview of
 recent developments in the use of distance methods for the purpose of